MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-whats-new.md

 ## July 2023

 - **New.
-Multi-project support on a single source.** You can now create up to five projects for each cloud source and easily switch between projects.
-Included for Google, Box, Dropbox, and Egnyte.
+Multi-project support.** You can now create up to 5 separate projects per cloud source.
+For instance, you can create and simultaneously migrate up to 5 separate Box tenants.
+This makes acquisitions and mergers easier to consolidate into one M365 tenant.

 ## June 2023

 - **New.
 File level permission migration.** For Google Drive migration, customers can now enable File Level Permission (FLP) migration in the "Settings - Sharing & metadata" section, located in the top right corner.